Open

 Canon is committed to providing equal opportunities according to ability and fair treatment for all, irrespective of gender.

+In Japan, in addition to formulating action plans and disclosing information as mandated by the Act on the Promotion of Female Participation and Career Advancement in the Workplace, we are conducting our own original initiatives.
 For example, at Canon Inc., we organize leadership training for women as part of efforts to develop female candidates for managerial positions.
 Using the theme of developing a new business proposal, the training provides an opportunity to develop leadership qualities.
-Since its launch in 2012, a total of 220 women have completed the training and are playing active roles in their workplaces, including at overseas locations.
-Partly as a result of these measures, the number of female managers rose to 138 in 2021, compared with 58 in 2011.
-In addition, based on the government’s Act on the Promotion of Female Participation and Career Advancement in the Workplace, we have formulated an action plan with a goal of having more than three times the ratio of women in management, compared with 2011* levels, by the end of 2025.
+Since its launch in 2012, a total of 244 women have completed the training and are playing active roles in their workplaces, including at overseas locations.
+Partly as a result of these measures, the number of female managers rose to 147 in 2022, compared with 58 in 2011.

 Furthermore, we hold return-to-work seminars for employees returning from childcare leave and their supervisors, and provide mentoring by female managers.
 We also host lectures and interviews with female executives, and share the experiences of female managers to create opportunities for raising awareness around working with purpose and balancing work with life events.